 The Administrative Professional Excellence Award

-IHA established the Administrative Professional Excellence Award honoring Mikell Rose Brown to recognize outstanding support staff service.
 We need your help in identifying Hoosier role models who keep your organizations functioning efficiently.
-The award bears the name of an individual whose service to Indiana hospitals as an IHA staff member was indeed exemplary.
+The award bears the name of an individual whose service to Indiana hospitals as an IHA staff member was truly exemplary.
 Mikell Brown was an administrative assistant in education and communications for 25 years.
-She was a tireless, trustworthy resource on all association matters and a mentor to all of our new employees.
+She was a tireless, trustworthy resource on all association issues and a mentor to all of our new employees.

 2017 - Sue Wood, Beacon Health System, South Bend